haeter525/haeter525/README.md

 I'm the Triage Team Lead of [Quark-Engine](https://github.com/quark-engine/quark-engine).

-Here are my responsibilities as a Triage Team Lead:
+Here are what I do as a Triage Team Lead:

 1. Manage issues within the Quark Github organization.
 2. Manage PRs within the Quark Github organization.